 The Institutional Review Board (IRB) reviews each study submission to ensure that research being conducted adheres to the highest ethical standards involving the use of humans as subjects in research, while complying with all university, state, federal, and agency requirements.

 Does my study need IRB review?

-- If you gather data about an individual that is identifiable (i.e., the identity of the individual is or may be readily ascertained or associated with the information provided) and is considered private information, then IRB review and approval is required.
+- If you gather data about an individual that is identifiable (i.e., the identity of the individual is or may be readily ascertained or associated with the information provided) and is considered private information

-- If you have an interaction (communication and/or interpersonal contact) with a human subject for the purposes of gathering data or information about that person for research purposes, then IRB review and approval is required.
+- If you have an interaction (communication and/or interpersonal contact) with a human subject for the purposes of gathering data or information about that person for research purposes

-- If you perform an intervention that includes physical procedures by which data are gathered (e.g., taking blood or tissue samples, etc.) on an individual and/or that manipulate the individual’s environment for research purposes, then IRB review and approval is required.
+- If you perform an intervention that includes physical procedures by which data are gathered (e.g., taking blood or tissue samples, etc.) on an individual and/or that manipulate the individual’s environment for research purposes

 - Any activity that is subject to FDA regulations as a clinical investigation must be reviewed and approved by the IRB.
 FDA regulations apply if:

 - Your project involves the use of a drug, biologic, dietary supplement, or medical device that is not approved for use for any purpose in the United States;

 - Your project involves the study of a drug, biologic, dietary supplement, or medical device for which some aspect of the administration is dictated by your research protocol (e.g., randomization, protocol dictates route or dose, etc.); OR

 - Your study data will be reported to the FDA (e.g., comparison studies of marketed drugs, clinical trials of new or investigational drugs or devices, or studies of in vitro diagnostic devices).